Newsbeat (Philippine TV program)

-Newsbeat was the flagship news broadcast of Net 25 (DZEC-TV) in the Philippines.
-The show premiered on October 11, 2004 replacing World Report Filipino Edition.
-It was currently anchored by Ivy Canlas and Joy Maico, and has the slogan "Ang bagong pulso ng mga balita" ("The new pulse of the news").
+Newsbeat is a Philippine television news broadcasting show broadcast by Net 25.
+Anchored by Arlene dela Cruz-Collantes, Onin Miranda and Totoy Talastas.
+It aired from October 11, 2004 to August 10, 2007, replacing World Report Filipino Edition and was replaced by i-Balita.
+The slogan is "Ang bagong pulso ng mga balita" which translates to "The new pulse of the news" in English.
 A 60-minute newscast, was aired at 6:00 PM Philippine time.

 Veteran broadcaster Ka Totoy Talastas joins the duo in providing commentary on the day's current affairs.

-The show ended on August 10, 2007, and was replaced by I-Balita.